sandro/specjour/README.markdown

     end

 A preparation hook is run when `specjour prepare` is invoked.
 This hook allows you to run arbitrary code on all of the listening workers.
-By default, it drops and recreates the ActiveRecord database on all workers.
+By default, it recreates the database on all workers.

     # .specjour/hooks.rb